tsklipp/getting-cleaning-data-assignment/README.md

 	4. The README that explains the analysis files is clear and understandable.
 	5. The work submitted for this project is the work of the student who submitted it.

-# Explains how all of the scripts work and how they are connected
+# Explains how the scripts work and how they are connected

 The run_analysis script contains the procedures to get and clean the Human Activity Recognition Data Set.
 The first step is to load the necessary data from from files.
 This is done through the data.table function (fread).
 Next, it is necessary to combine the data considering its dimensions.
 Each volunteer performed six actions which results on raw signals tAcc-XYZ and tGyro-XYZ.
 These raw signals are derived in various steps to reach 561 extracted features, thus each action performed has 561 extracted features.
 On the combined data set, each row should contain information of a volunteer, his action and the features extracted for that action.
 The variable names should be descriptive, as also the actions names.
 It is required that the trainning and test volunteer dataset are merged together, and to create a final tidy data set which includes the average values for all activities performed by each volunteer and only selected mean/std derived features.
 All steps performed to reach the final goal are described below: